bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 - Crazy fast read/write even worldwide (<10ms read, <15ms write for worldwide)

 ## Azure SQL

+**Where to send Azure SQL Database audit data?** - Log Analytics, Event Hub, or a Storage Account

 **Company has SQL licenses already - should they migrate to a fixed-size DTU or vCore Azure SQL database?** - vCore

 **MSFT recommended way to migrate database to Azure?** - old way was BACPAC uploaded to Azure BLOB storage